rosdykat/week-6-assignment/README.md

 🎯 Were there any requirements or goals that you were unable to achieve?

-I had a lot of difficulty with the CSS this time around, I think as we are using different components this made things trickier, I mostly got there in the end, but due to time contrainsts the thumbnail images in the mobile versions are sometimes different sizes depending on the thumbnail img size.
+I had a lot of difficulty with the CSS this time around, as using different components made things a bit more complicated (atleast for the first try).
+I mostly got there in the end, but due to time contrainsts the thumbnail images in the mobile versions are sometimes different sizes depending on the thumbnail img size.

 I couldn't hide the API key from my code, I have a general idea on how to do this, but couldn't figure it out in react.
 I think i'd need to assign the key to a variable like "API_KEY" and add this to the api html instead of the key directly.